 Mobile journalism innovator to challenge journalists

-Mobile journalism innovator to challenge journalists and educators
+will challenge journalists and educators to think

 He will speak in a Facebook Live session on “Disrupted Journalism and Disrupted Journalism Education” during the annual Journalism Education Association of New Zealand Conference on December 13 at Te Auaha New Zealand Institute of Creativity.
 He is one of two international speakers.
 The other is La Trobe University journalism educator Dr Nasya Bahfeen, who is a former broadcast and sports journalist in Australia.